-Have you just planned your next, or very first, skiing trip?
+Have you just planned your next, or very first skiing trip?
 Exciting, isn’t it?
-Whether you prefer to elegantly slide through powder snow, dash down the slopes at 60 km/h or simply enjoy a magnificent mountainous panoramic view while discovering a new winter sport, skiing is always fun!
-What is more, skiing is also great for your health: not only does skiing greatly benefit the cardiovascular system, the movements you do while sliding down the slopes also train all of your muscles, tendons and ligaments.
+Whether you prefer to elegantly slide through powder snow, dash down the slopes at 60 km/h or simply enjoy a magnificent mountain panorama view, skiing is always fun!
+What’s more, skiing is also great for your health: Not only does skiing greatly benefit the cardiovascular system, it also trains all of your muscles, tendons and ligaments.

 - Always one step ahead

 - Stamina: Your days of being out of breath are over

 - Strengthening your muscles